ryan-rattray/ryan-rattray-data-science-and-analytics-portfolio/sales-data-analysis-excel/README.md

+# Sales Data Analysis
-			1. Sales Data Analysis: Analyze a dataset of sales transactions in Excel to identify trends and patterns.
+## Analyze a dataset of sales transactions in Excel to identify trends and patterns.
 Create charts and graphs to visualize total sales, sales by product category, and sales by region.
 					§ Skills Covered:
 							§ Data Import and Cleaning
 							§ Data Sorting and Filtering